thingsthatdothings/thingsthatdothings.github.io/_posts/2023-04-28-camelcamelcamel.md

 Notes:
 - if there was a lower price with a coupon, it may not show in history
-- if you are using an Apple iOS device, google for the camelcamelcamel iOS shortcut
+- if you are using an Apple iOS device, google around for the camelcamelcamel iOS shortcut